VFPAP/deployWPU/README.md

 OR

-Scroll all the way up in the same page where we left off in the last step of the last section and under User Information the first line is what we want.
+Scroll all the way up in the same page where we left off in the last step of the last section and under User Information the first line (OCID) is what we want.
 Click Copy and then save that value somewhere (just paste it in your favourite text editor).

 **Tenancy OCID**:
 Use the value copied from the "Configuration File Preview".